false-schemers/wcpl/README.md

 If `-o` option is not specified, output goes to standard output.
-WCPL uses extended WAT format with symbolic identifiers in place of indices as object file format which uses symbolic names for relocatable constants, so no custom sections or relocation tables are needed.
+WCPL uses extended WAT format with symbolic identifiers in place of indices as object file format using symbolic names for relocatable constants.
+This way, no custom sections or relocation tables are needed.

 ## Compilation and linking